Wominjeka

 National Advance Care Planning Week is the perfect time to promote advance care planning and expand your knowledge by exploring free resources, attending webinars or hosting an event.
 Learn more about advance care planning

-National Palliative Care Week: 19 May to 25 May
+National Palliative Care Week: 11 to 17 May

 National Palliative Care Week is a chance to explore the thinking and conversations that go with it.
 It coincides with significant and ongoing reforms across the health, aged care and disability sectors and is a great opportunity to highlight the contribution palliative care is and can make.